SamHazim/RivalTracker-for-iRacing/README.md

 The C# WebSockets implementation used in this project is [Fleck](https://github.com/statianzo/Fleck).

 The default configuration broadcasts driver positional updates every 1000ms and is therefore suited to localhost server & clients.
 External clients would be better served by a server broadcasting every 5000ms or greater.
 Currently there is no way to change the broadcast frequency without rebuilding the project.
+This project is a proof of concept; I hope it spurs some creativity from the wider community!

 Usage
 =====